Diastology & Volume Assessment

 Many patients with fatigue, exertional dyspnea, and pulmonary congestion were identified who had normal EF.
 These patients had LVs that were normal to small in volume, “stiff”, and susceptible to elevated LV end-diastolic pressure when left-sided volume increased or tachycardia reduced the time the LV had to fill and empty.
 These patients often did poorly with the loss of atrial contraction during atrial fibrillation.
 The end result was elevated LAP, causing symptoms of pulmonary congestion.

 For many years this disease was called “diastolic HF”, but more recently the term “HF with preserved ejection fraction” (HFPEF) is used.
 This is a disease of aging patients, particularly women and those who are obese, diabetic, or hypertensive.
+Increased adipose mass may be a key causative factor.
 Amyloid, sarcoid, and Fabry disease are rare disorders that also cause HFPEF.
 Demographics indicate that HFPEF will be the dominant form of HF in primary care clinics.
 The BNP can be surprisingly low in these patients.
 If they have increased LV mass because of hypertension, the mass can decrease with hypertensive treatment, but the stiffness is more resistant.
 There is also evidence that stiffness occurs before hypertrophy in many chronic hypertension patients.

 However, it is a mistake to think of HF patients as distinctly either HFREF or HFPEF.
 Most patients with HFREF also have abnormal diastolic function and most patients with HFPEF beyond the early stage have abnormal LV longitudinal systolic function.
 Thus, many patients with HF have a mixture of systolic and diastolic troubles.

 A handful of medications improve survival for HFREF patients but this hasn’t been shown for HFPEF patients.
 A systematic review reported that mineralocorticoid antagonists (e.g. spironolactone) improved diastolic function in HFPEF without changing LV mass or dimensions.
-L-arginine was also reported to improve some patients with HFPEF.
-Nevertheless, for all HF patients, the clinical findings are predominantly determined by the LAP and optimizing this pressure with medications is a prime goal of HFREF and HFPEF treatment.
+L-arginine was also reported to improve some patients with HFPEF and L-citrulline, a precursor of arginine, may be better.
+Both of these increase endogenous nitric oxide.
+Nevertheless, for all HF patients, the clinical findings are predominantly determined by the LAP and optimizing this pressure with medications, particularly diuretics, is a prime goal of HFREF and HFPEF treatment.

 DON’T FORGET THE OTHER FINDINGS

-Before discussing specific measures of diastolic function and LAP, there are three indirect markers of HFPEF severity to emphasize.
+Before discussing specific measures of diastolic function and LAP, there are three indirect markers of HFPEF chronicity and severity to emphasize.

 Interventricular septal (IVS) width: Patients with at least moderate LV hypertrophy (LVH) almost always have some diastolic dysfunction.
 However, non-hypertrophied LVs may still be stiff, so the lack of LV hypertrophy does not exclude HFPEF.